greenjoe/lambdaFromString/README.md

 LambdaFactory instances are threadsafe.

-## Requirements
+## Requirements and downloads
-* Java 8
-* Using JDK to run the application, JRE is not enough

-JDK provides a tools.jar file that is required to use the Java Compiler API.

-## Download
+The library works only with __Java 8__.

-You can get the library from Maven Central:
+You can get it from Maven Central:
 ```xml
 <dependency>
 	<groupId>pl.joegreen</groupId>